EthanWaters/reusable_digital_workflow/README.md

     - None
 - **Description:**
     - This function adds information to the XML metadata report from the information obtained in the previously executed function to the desired control data node.

+#### Function: `separate_control_dataframe(new_data_df, legacy_data_df, control_data_type)`
+- **Input:**
+    - `new_data_df`: New control data exported from GBRMPA
+    - `legacy_data_df`: Control data that most recently passed through workflow.
+In legacy format.
+    - `control_data_type`: Key word that specifies type of control data.
+Options: "manta_tow", "cull" or "RHISS"
+- **Output:**
+    - None
+- **Description:**
+    - Separates the incoming control data into three categories, new, perfect duplicate and discrepancy.
+Can be done with the authoritative ID or without depending on its reliability.
+        - Separation assuming the ID is authoritative utilises identifiers that are constructed from the data within the rows and table joins to conclusivley separate all data.
+        - Separation assuming non-authoritative ID utilises `matrix_close_matches_vectorised` & `vectorised_separate_close_matches` to determine the number of variations in a row from the original legacy output compared with the new input.
+Most likely matches are then determined based on number of variations.
+        Given that it is not possible to definitively know if a change / discrepancy was intentional or not both new and change entries will pass through the same validation checks and if passed will be accepted as usable and assumed to be.
+If failed, assumed to be a QA change.
+If failed, the data will be flagged.
+Failed discrepancies will check the original legacy entry, which if failed will be left as is.

 #### Function: `map_column_names(column_names)`